paulscherrerinstitute/wica-js/README.md

 The main steps are as follows:

 1. The **Wica-JS Library** scans the document from which it was loaded for elements whose **'data-wica-channel-name'** attribute is set.
-This attribute is used as the means of indicating that the element is *wica-aware*.
+This attribute is used as the means of indicating that an element is *wica-aware*.

 1. The **Wica-JS Library** sends a *create stream* request to the Wica-HTTP Server.
 Included in the request are the names of the wica channels to be included in the new stream, together with the required *wica channel properties* (whose